SYSUPDATE.D(5) sysupdate.d SYSUPDATE.D(5)

 Takes a symlink name as argument.
 If this option is used, as

-the last step of the update a symlink under the specified
+the last step of the update a symlink under the specified name

-the newest version of the resource.
-This is only supported if
+newest version of the resource.
+This is only supported if the

-directory or subvolume.
+or subvolume.

 Added in version 251.

-Specifiers may be used in the MinVersion=, ProtectVersion=,
+Specifiers may be used in the MinVersion=, ProtectVersion=, Path=,

-Path=, MatchPattern= and CurrentSymlink= settings.
+MatchPattern= and CurrentSymlink= settings.
 The following

 expansions are understood: